ijoshsmith/json2swift/README.md

 ## Type inference

 What sets this JSON-to-Swift converter apart from the others is its type inference capabilities.
-The net result is Swift code that uses the most appropriate data types possible, based on the analyzed JSON data.
+The net result is Swift code that uses the most appropriate data types possible.
 This functionality really shines when analyzing an array of elements.

-For example, suppose you have `json2swift` process this JSON data sample:
+For example, suppose `json2swift` analyzes this JSON data sample:
 ```json
 [
     {